As the main or only point of contact with many customers, contact centre performance fundamentally drives the business bottom line.

 Perhaps most importantly, your contact centre software needs to simplify your agents’ lives, not complicate them.
 Agents flipping between tabs and tools to find customer information or answer queries is a recipe for errors, unhappy clients and increased call handling times.
 Integration is the answer.
 Use software that pulls data from numerous sources (CRM, billing systems, etc.) into one simplified platform.
 I firmly believe that agents need a ‘single source of truth’ – one place where they can get data and, ideally, input data as well.

 Intelligent routing will help here.
 Your software should help callers get to the right people first time, so feature-rich IVR (Intelligent Voice Response) is crucial.
 IVR also allows 24/7 operation for many routine requests and services – the average customer doesn’t want to speak to an agent, they simply want the ability to self-serve.
 Balancing this with ensuring that customers can still talk to someone if they need to is critical – we’ve all experienced the frustration of endless IVR options!
-Within MaxContact, customers’ ability to self-serve through payment IVRs, checking balances and setting reminders, getting out of hours voice messages are all examples of giving customers both choice and control.
+Within MaxContact, customers’ ability to self-serve through payment IVRs, checking balances and setting reminders, and getting out of hours voice messages, are all examples of giving customers both choice and control.

 One MaxContact customer who introduced our intelligent automated IVR saw a 22% reduction in call handling times and a 36% reduction in calls requiring agent involvement.
 Good IVR gives your agents more time to create memorable customer experiences and solve more complex customer issues.